axg74/sdl2_shootemup_prototype/README.md

     https://www.mapeditor.org/

 # basic considerations

-* horizontal scrolling shoot´em´up game like in the 80s/90s.
+* 2D horizontal scrolling shoot´em´up game like in the 80s/90s.
 * graphics will be stored in BMP-format with a colorkey-mask for the transparency, like in 90s
 * no dynamic memory management, e.g. for sprite data-structures, the number of sprites is fixed from the beginning
+* no sprite-object creation in memory while playing, deactivating unused sprite-objects, only (simple sprite pooling).

 # folders